 \section{Introduction}

-\begin{quote} \textit{ ```We make it so easy to use that \textit{you won't even have to think about it!}' exclaimed the VP of fin-tech company while proudly pitching the latest AI-powered tool. `When you use our product, it's seamless!
+\begin{quote} \textit{ ```We make it so easy to use that \textit{you won't even have to think about it!}' exclaimed the VP of a fin-tech company while proudly pitching the latest AI-powered tool. `When you use our product, it's seamless!
 One click, that's it.
 Plug and play!
 It's frictionless!'''---firsthand account of an informant in our study.} \end{quote}

 Mistakes in AI systems are inevitable.
 Handling the mistakes is harder when the system’s decision-making is hidden or black-boxed.
 Seamless design---an often unquestioned design virtue \cite{Chalmers2004, inmanribes2019}---can be a double-edged sword.
 On the positive side, it promotes simplicity and ease of use~\cite{inmanribes2019, seamfulviz2022}.
-On the negative side, it conceals and abstracts important factors about the AI that are crucial for explainability.
+On the negative side, it abstracts and conceals important factors about the AI system that are crucial for explainability.
 These factors can be both inside AI's black box---such as its training and algorithms---or outside---such as sociotechnical infrastructures like data and integration practices.
 Breakdowns in AI systems often occur when the assumptions we make in design and development do not hold true when they are deployed in the real-world.
 For example, an AI system can fail when it’s trained on data from North America but deployed in South Asia, especially when the end user is unaware of this infrastructural mismatch.
-Concealing these mismatches through a seamless ideal can lead to downstream harms for end-users, such as uncritical AI acceptance or lack of agency for the end user.
+Concealing these mismatches through a seamless ideal can lead to downstream harms for end-users, such as unquestioned AI acceptance.
 What can we do differently?
 How do we move beyond seamless AI?
-And what can we gain by doing so?
+And what do we gain by doing so?